eduance/kahoodie/README.md

 A separate table named attempts takes care of all of our sent-in answers; this is so that we could eventually attach a user to who made the attempt.

+The one issue with this structure is that my questions can have a status that isn't tightly coupled with the logic.
+So for example, a question can have a correct status when the attempts don't even have a correct answer, but this is because in my experience there can be a lot of cases when a question should be correct even though the attempts don't match and it wouldn't make sense to put the attempts just on correct.

 ## About Kahoodie

 Kahoodie is the coolest flash card app available on Github.
 As you might see, Kahoodie is an overcomplicated